-This document nominates the Climate and Forecast (CF) Metadata Conventions for adoption as a NASA Earth Science Data System Working Groups (ESDSWG) community standard.
+This document nominates the Climate and Forecast (CF) Metadata Conventions for adoption as a NASA Earth Science Data Systems community standard.
 The CF Metadata Conventions are intended to promote interoperability among data providers, data users, and data services by providing a clear and unambiguous standard for representing geolocations and times of Earth science data, physical quantities that the data represent, and other ancillary information useful in interpreting the data or comparing it with data from other sources.

 NASA Earth Science Community Recommendations for Use

-The CF metadata conventions are used to describe attributes of various satellite datasets and earth system model outputs.
+The CF metadata conventions are used to describe attributes of various in-situ, airborne, and satellite datasets and earth system model outputs.
 Due to the needs of the different user groups, a wide collection of variable attributes is available in the CF conventions.
 As stated eloquently by reviewers:

 “One of the major strengths of CF conventions is that the attributes are both machine and human readable form”

 Because of this, interoperability is easily achieved when CF metadata conventions are used.
 Many open software and commercial data visualization clients are available to make use of the CF attributes from both netCDF and HDF data files.
 In addition, CF conventions are widely used by the Intergovernmental Panel on Climate Change (IPCC) Assessment Report numerical model outputs across various disciplines.
 In the words of one reviewer:

 “The strength of the CF convention is its consensus approach bridging across several earth system modeling communities.
 Data sets which adhere to the CF standard and make wide use of its optional attributes contain rather well-structured descriptions of the dataset content which enable flexible distribution of datasets and also ease manual sharing of data, because the description is complete”